nanobox-io/nanobox-docs/source/local-config/nanoignore.html.md

 description: The '.nanoignore' file allows you to omit specific files and directories from your compiled code.
 ---

-In many cases, there are files stored in your local codebase that do not need to be included in your app's [compiled code package](/cli/compile/).
+In many cases, there are files stored in your local codebase that do not need to be included in your app's [deploy package](/cli/deploy/).
 In fact, these files can add unnecessary bloat leading to larger packages and longer upload times.

-The `.nanoignore` file allows you to omit specific files and directories from your compiled code.
+The `.nanoignore` file allows you to omit specific files and directories from your deployed code.
 It should be included in the root of your project.

 #### Basic .nanoignore Example
 ```txt